ricardoquesada/bluepad32/tools/fw/template-README-unijoysticle.md

 If you only want to flash the latest firmware version without downloading the toolchain + sources you should do:

-Download latest precompiled firmware from here:
+Download the latest precompiled firmware from here:

 - https://github.com/ricardoquesada/bluepad32/releases